librerespire/ventilator/Control-vBOX/README.md

 ## Overview

-This LibreRespire ventilator is organized in to two main components.
+The LibreRespire ventilator is organized in to two main components.
 This section mainly focused on the vBOX, the heart of the LibreRespire system.

 - vBOX
   - The ventilator box which houses the main controllers and sensors and can functions independent of the gas delivery system, vAIR.

 - vAIR
   - The ventilator air delivery system is responsible for the delivery of medical